 10 >>> The Bay Bridge deserves to have a main title that recognizes the history and the emotional pull of “Bay Bridge” — but that reaches beyond the purely descriptive function of “San Francisco-Oakland Bay Bridge.”
 A main title that, like the “Golden Gate,” has a poetry befitting the bridge’s greatness.
 But...

-It is possible simply to add an official "Emperor Norton" name for the Bay Bridge — say, "Emperor Norton Bridge" — while retaining the longtime unofficial name, "San Francisco-Oakland Bay Bridge."
+It is possible simply to add "Emperor Norton Bridge" as an honorary "co-name" for the Bay Bridge system — while retaining the longtime unofficial name, "San Francisco-Oakland Bay Bridge."
 The two names could exist in tandem.

 Not only should this approach have popular and political appeal.
 As a practical matter, it would enable all the existing highway signage for the Bay Bridge to remain, with new "Emperor Norton" signs only at the main approaches.